Strategic communication of narratives: Model and notation

-After the sender has observed the history $h$ and the true model $m^T$, she submits a cheap-talk report $r\in R$, where $R$ is a rich message space.\footnote{A message space in our setting is rich, if is has at least $\#M$ elements.
-Hence, communication is not artificially restricted and allows for a perfect discrimination of states.} Upon observing the report, the receiver updates his belief to $\mu_1=\mu_1^r$ using the \emph{Dempster-Shafer updating rule} \citep{dempster1968generalization,shafer1976mathematical}.
-That is, if the indicative meaning of message $r$ is ``$m^T\in\tilde M$'' for some $\emptyset \neq \tilde M\subseteq M$, we have

-Note that the corresponding posterior mass function $\eta_1$ is such that $\eta_1(M')=1$ if $M'=\tilde M$ and $\eta_1(M')=0$ else. \begin{definition}[Minimal feasible set] The set $\tilde M=\tilde M(\mu_1)$ is called the \emph{minimal feasible set} under $\mu_1$ if the corresponding posterior mass function $\eta_1$ satisfies $\eta_1(\tilde M)=1$. \end{definition} The minimal feasible set is the smallest collection of models the receiver can and does not want to exclude from his considerations.
+After the sender has observed the history $h$ and the true model $m^T$, she submits a cheap-talk report (or message) $r\in \Report$, where $\Report$ is a rich message space.\footnote{A message space in our setting is rich if is has at least $\# M$ elements.
+Hence, communication is not artificially restricted and allows for a perfect discrimination between models.} Upon observing the report, the receiver updates his belief to $\mu_1=\mu_1^r$.
+As we will explain in detail in Section \ref{subsection:model_eq_concept}, the posterior capacity $\mu_1$ gives rise to a minimal feasible set as follows. \begin{definition}[Minimal feasible set] The set $\tilde M=\tilde M(\mu_1)$ is called the \emph{minimal feasible set} under $\mu_1$ if $\mu_1(M')=1$ if $M'\supseteq\tilde M$ and $\mu_1(M')=0$ else. \end{definition} The minimal feasible set $\tilde M=\tilde M(\mu_1)$ is the smallest collection of models the receiver can and does not want to exclude from his considerations under posterior $\mu_1$, i.e., the indicative meaning of the submitted report is ``$m^T\in\tilde M$''.
+Finally, the receiver takes an action $a\in A=\R$.